OpenNMT/opennmt.github.io/PythonGuide.md

 ---
 layout: page
 title: Quickstart [Python]
-order: 2.5
+order: 2.2
 ---

 * TOC
 {:toc}

 Recently Facebook Research released a Python port of the OpenNMT library.
 This version has the same API as standard OpenNMT.
-However it does not yet have all the advanced features documented for the Lua version.
+However it is currently in experimental mode and does not yet have all the advanced features documented for the Lua version.

 Currently we are hosting a fork of the library at https://github.com/opennmt/pyopennmt.
 We hope to soon to support this library back in parallel with the main OpenNMT.

 ## Installation